Maria Francisca of Savoy: Consort of Afonso VI

-Consort of Peter II
+Consort of Pedro II

 Probable portrait of Maria Francisca while she was the wife of King Pedro II.

 In January 1668, Pedro's political ascendancy was officially acknowledged by the Cortes and he assumed the title of prince regent.
-On 27 March 1668, just days after her marriage to Afonso was officially annulled, Maria Francisca married Peter.
+On 27 March 1668, just days after her marriage to Afonso was officially annulled, Maria Francisca married Pedro.
 The union was encouraged by the Cortes because if Maria Francisca left Portugal it would be necessary to repay her dowry.

 In January 1669, Maria Francisca, then princess regent, gave birth to a daughter, Isabel Luísa Josefa of Portugal, Princess of Beira.
 She suffered a miscarriage in December 1670 that prevented her from conceiving again.
-The Braganza dynasty was at the brink of extinction, and Peter needed heirs, yet Maria Francisca was unable to produce further issue.
+The Braganza dynasty was at the brink of extinction, and Pedro needed heirs, yet Maria Francisca was unable to produce further issue.

 Louis XIV had supported the coup against Afonso VI with the expectation that it would increase French influence at court through Maria Francisca.
-However, Peter disregarded French interests, opting not to uphold the terms of the Portugal-France alliance, and concluded the Portuguese Restoration War in 1668.
+However, Pedro disregarded French interests, opting not to uphold the terms of the Portugal-France alliance, and concluded the Portuguese Restoration War in 1668.
 Later, in 1671, Maria Francisca shocked a French ambassador by declaring that war exhausted Portugal would not serve as an ally to France in the developing Franco-Dutch War.

 Illness and death

 Throughout 1683, newspapers and diplomatic correspondence chronicled Maria Francisca's deteriorating health.
 In September, it was reported that she had become incredibly thin and ill.
 Her condition oscillated in the next months, offering sporadic signs of recovery.
 She died on 27 December 1683, three months after the death of Afonso VI.

 Maria Francisca's only child, the Infanta Isabel Luísa, died unmarried at age 21.
-Peter remarried to Maria Sofia of the Palatinate, who produced the much-needed heir, the future John V of Portugal.
+Pedro remarried to Maria Sofia of the Palatinate, who produced the much-needed heir, the future John V of Portugal.

 Maria Francisca was initially interred at the Convent of the Francesinhas, but her remains were transferred to the Pantheon of the House of Braganza at the Monastery of São Vicente de Fora in 1912.
 Examination of her corpse revealed she had suffered from syphilis.